szwagiers/sqlite/README.md

-Starting to learn sqlite with python for other software improvments (like better_calculator).
+Starting to learn sqlite with python for other software improvements (like better_calculator).